The 1900 House: Other people

 Daru Rooke was the consultant historian to the series who helped the family adjust to the 1900 lifestyle.
 He later visited the house for a dinner party with the family.
 He also equipped the family with a useful reference manual to aid their stay at the house, based on sources of the period such as Mrs. Beeton's Book of Household Management and Cassell's Household Guide.

 Because looking after the house became difficult, the Bowlers decided to hire a maid-of-all-work.
 Elizabeth Lillington was chosen, however after a few weeks the family sacked her as Joyce decided that she could not reconcile her views on women's emancipation with employing a woman as a domestic.
 However, being 'liberated' was not the view Elizabeth herself took of her dismissal.
 It was pointed out that a woman in Elizabeth's position in 1900 would have faced desperate poverty had she been denied housekeeping work.

+Reception and analysis

+PBS described the series as "classy voyeurism" and the place where "the sci-fi drama of time travel meets true-life drama."
+To distinguish the program from other reality television shows, PBS claimed their work has educational values, due to its focus on exploring history.

+The show has been discussed by scholars as situated within the heritage tourism industry.

+Accordin to Dru Sefton writing for the Current, the entire "House" series, of which 1900 was the first, has been well received by contemporary critics, with the American Frontier House receiving Emmy nominations.
+The 1900 House aired in the US, where it became a surprising hit.
+Howard Rosenberg writing for the Los Angeles Times opined that it is "a smart, charmingly droll nonfiction series", and "watching [the Bowlers] painfully cope was great fun and educational, a rare TV combination."
+Salon’s Joyce Millman called it "classy voyeurism [that] owes less to “Survivor” than it does to that seminal PBS reality series “An American Family” ", and "an intimate, eye-opening and completely fascinating look at how radically domestic life has changed over the past 100 years".

-Sequels
+Sequels and imitators

-The success of 1900 House has since led to other related productions and co-productions:
+The success of 1900 House led to other related productions and co-productions, collectively known as the "House" series.
+It ended in 2006 with the Texas Ranch House.

+Installments in the series, as well as imitators, include: